 Dr. Julia M. Diaz

-Research in my lab explores the interface between marine microbiology and geochemistry.
-The goal of our work is to understand how biogeochemical interactions shape the natural world – from climate, to natural resources, to ecosystem health.
-We conduct our research using a combination of lab-based experiments and field work in diverse ocean settings, including tropical reefs and polar seas.
-Many of our projects focus on phytoplankton.
-Phytoplankton are microscopic plantlike organisms that drift with the ocean’s currents.
-They form the base of the marine food chain and provide us with half the oxygen we breathe.
-Among other projects, we study how phytoplankton obtain the chemical nutrients they need from seawater (such as phosphorus) and how they convert chemical elements into forms that can be harmful or beneficial to life (such as reactive oxygen species).
-Identifying the enzymes that drive these biogeochemical processes is a key objective of our research.
+Research in the Diaz lab explores the biogeochemistry of ocean health and marine ecosystem functioning.
+Broadly, our goal is to understand how interactions between the geochemistry and microbiology of the ocean shape the natural world, including global climate and natural resources.
+We conduct our research using a combination of lab-based experiments and field work in diverse ocean settings.
+Many of our projects focus on phytoplankton, which are microscopic plantlike organisms that drift with the ocean’s currents.
+Phytoplankton form the base of the marine food web, regulate global climate by taking up the greenhouse gas carbon dioxide, and provide us with half the oxygen we breathe.
+Among other projects, we study how marine phytoplankton cope with stress by obtaining the chemical nutrients they need from seawater (such as phosphorus) and converting chemical elements into forms that can be harmful or beneficial to life (such as reactive oxygen species).
+Pairing observational proteomics datasets with experimental biochemical assays to unveil novel enzymes that drive these biogeochemical processes is a key aspect of our research.